mapbender/mapbender-starter/CONTRIBUTING.md

 Example:

-* Create branch
+* Create branch:

 ```sh
 cd mapbender
 git checkout -b "feature/mega-cool-feature-x"
 ```
-* Improve the code
+* Improve the code.
-* Save changes
+* Save changes:

 ```sh
 git add *
 git commit -m "Add some new stuff"
 ```
-* Merge current release code
+* Merge current release code:

 ```sh
 git fetch -a
 git merge "release/3.0.6"
 ```
-* If conflicts arise, resolve [them][Resolve git conflicts]
+* If conflicts arise, resolve [them][Resolve git conflicts].
-* Run tests
+* Run tests.
-* Push the changes on [github]
+* Push the changes on [github]:

 ```sh
 git push
 ```
-* Create [pull-request]
+* Create [pull-request]:

-Then please wait for the feedback.
+Then just wait for our feedback.
 We will check it out and review your code to merge it in the branch.
+Thanks!

 ## Bug fix branch

-It's mandatory to use "hotfix/" prefix in your branch name.
+It's mandatory to use the "hotfix/" prefix in your branch name.

 Example:

-* Create branch
+* Create branch:

 ```sh
 cd mapbender
 git checkout -b "hotfix/bug-short-description"
 ```
-* Improve the code
+* Improve the code.
-* Save changes
+* Save changes:

 ```sh
 git add *
 git commit -m "Fix bug description"
 ```
-* Merge current release code
+* Merge current release code:

 ```sh
 git fetch -a
 git merge "release/3.0.6"
 ```
-* If conflicts arise, resolve [them][Resolve git conflicts]
+* If conflicts arise, resolve [them][Resolve git conflicts].
-* Run or add new tests relevant to the fixed bug
+* Run or add new tests relevant to the fixed bug.
-* Push the changes on [github]
+* Push the changes on [github]:

 ```sh
 git push
 ```
-* Create [pull-request] on the current release branch
+* Create [pull-request] on the current release branch.

-Then please wait for the feedback.
+Then just wait for our feedback.
 We will check it out, test and review your code to merge it in the branch.
+Thanks!

 ## Release branch